NREL/ResStock.github.io/index.md

 5. What is the energy savings potential for a specific home address?

 ## How To Use ResStock
 ResStock provides access to results through many different forms, including a web data viewer, dashboards, and raw data available for download.
-Explanations, how-to guides, and tutorials are available in teh Resources section of the ResStock website to assist using the data for common use cases
+Explanations, how-to guides, and tutorials are available in the [Resources section](https://nrel.github.io/ResStock.github.io/docs/resources/resources.html) to assist using the data for common use cases.

 ResStock leverages and is deeply indebted to DOE's open source building energy modeling ecosystem of [Open Studio®](https://openstudio.net/) and [Energy Plus®](https://energyplus.net/).